tschaub/suite/README.rst

 Offline Builds
 ^^^^^^^^^^^^^^

-Offline builds are useful in projects like the suite and its dependants that contain SNAPSHOT dependencies.
-However as mentioned above because the externals are built with a separate maven command, the offline switch will not be propogated.
+Offline builds are useful in projects like the suite and its dependents that contain SNAPSHOT dependencies.
+However as mentioned above because the externals are built with a separate maven command, the offline switch will not be propagated.
 The ``-Doffline`` flag is used to signal to the respective builds that offline mode should be used::

   % mvn clean install -Dfull -Doffline